bophelo99/bophelo99/README.md

 <details>
 <summary>What do you do other than building AI systems? 💁‍♂️</summary>
   <ul>
     <li>I leanrn and design, build and deploy websites.
-Whenever I am free, I am used to create designs in Flutter.</li>
+Currently learning to design webpage using Flutter.</li>
   </ul>
 </details>